gomorpheus/morpheus-docs/getting_started/ha/HA_Shared_Storage.rst

 1. SSH into the Appliance
 2. sudo su (or login as root)
 3. cd into ```/var/opt/morpheus/```
-4. Backup morpheus-ui directory by running
+4. Backup morpheus-ui directory by running the command below.
+This will create a new directory in ```/var/opt/morpheus/``` called morpheus-ui-bkp and copy the contents of morpheus-ui into the new directory

  .. code-block:: bash

   cp -r morpheus-ui morpheus-ui-bkp

-This will create a new directory in ```/var/opt/morpheus/``` called morpheus-ui-bkp and copy the contents of morpheus-ui into the new directory

-5. mv morpheus-ui to your shared storage Example:
+5. Move morpheus-ui to your shared storage.
+Example below:

   .. code-block:: bash

    mv morpheus-ui /nfs/appliance-files/

 6. Create a symlink in the ```/var/opt/morpheus/``` for morpheus-ui pointing to the shared storage.
-Example:
+Example below:

   .. code-block:: bash